KatieNinkSmith/SBA-316-Document-Object-Model/README.md

 PLANNING
 Just one page
 toggle light and dark mode is a simple option for an event listener and event handler functions with user interaction changing the style.
-I think ill use toggle to change color of the form background on the emergency form and ask are you sure you want to submit an emergency ticket.
+I think ill use toggle to change color of the form background on the emergency form and ask are you sure you want to submit an emergency ticket. make another page with a list that stores the name, phone, email and message. if they click send message it is added to the end of the list. if they click emergency message it is added to the top of the list highlighted yellow/red.

 Requirements
 x--Cache at least one element using selectElementById.